Rohde-Schwarz/dlepard/README.md

 The application can be started with the following command:

 ```
-sudo python3 ./dleprouter.py -f conf-enp3s0.json
+python3 -m dlepard dlep-router-conf.json
 ```

-The required command line arguments are:

-- `-f`: path to the configuration file

 The configuration file (e.g. `dlep-router-conf.json`) contains the following
 information:

-- `local-ipv4addr`: List of IP addresses to bind to.
+- `local_ipv4addr`: List of IP addresses to bind to.
 Each address represents a router instance.
 - `discovery`
   - `ipv4addr`: The service's multicast IPv4 address.